eserlxl/aurgen/doc/AUR.md

 # aurgen: AUR Packaging Automation Script

-`aurgen` is a utility script for automating the creation and maintenance of Arch Linux AUR packaging files for the vglog-filter project.
+`aurgen` is a utility script for automating the creation and maintenance of Arch Linux AUR packaging files for Github projects.
 It streamlines the process of generating tarballs, updating PKGBUILD and .SRCINFO files, and preparing the package for local testing or AUR submission.

 > **Important:** This script is **only for GNU/Linux systems**.
 It will not work on BSD, macOS, or other non-GNU platforms.
 It requires GNU getopt (from util-linux) and other GNU-specific tools.
 Attempting to run it on non-GNU systems will result in a clear error message and immediate exit.

 ## Overview
-- **Purpose:** Automates tarball creation, PKGBUILD and .SRCINFO updates, and AUR packaging tasks for vglog-filter.
+- **Purpose:** Automates tarball creation, PKGBUILD and .SRCINFO updates, and AUR packaging tasks for GitHub projects.
 - **License:** GPLv3 or later (see LICENSE)
 - **Platform:** The script is designed for **GNU/Linux environments only** and does not aim to support macOS, BSD, or any non-GNU system.
 It requires GNU getopt (util-linux) and will not work with BSD/macOS getopt implementations.
 - **Bash Version:** The script requires **Bash version 4 or newer**.
 It will exit with an error if run on an older version.